IR35 news: HMRC begins IR35 compliance checks

 IR35 at a glance

 IR35 is a piece of legislation designed to tackle tax avoidance from 'disguised employment' where self-employed contractors set up limited companies to pay themselves through dividends, which are not subject to National Insurance.

 IT Pro 20/20: Meet the companies leaving the office for good

 The 15th issue of IT Pro 20/20 looks at the nature of operating a business in 2021DOWNLOAD NOW

 It was first introduced in 1999 by then-chancellor Gordon Brown.
 However, as part of the November 2016 Autumn Statement, current chancellor Phillip Hammond said that public bodies using contractors would be responsible for IR35 enforcement from 6 April 2017.

 It's thought that contractors could lose up to 25% of their money with IR35, according to ContractorCalculator, and as a result, almost 85% said they would consider leaving the public sector to work for private companies instead, according to a recent Qdos Contractor's survey.

-The IR35 definitions are a little fuzzy, but if you work onsite with your client, who also manages you and supplies your equipment, and if you lead a team of employees that work for the client, IR35 will most likely hit you.
+The IR35 definitions are a little fuzzy, but if you work onsite with your client who also manages you and supplies your equipment, or if you lead a team of employees that work for the client, IR35 will most likely hit you.